 Whether anyone will act as guarantor by agreeing to repay the loan if you are not able to.

 As discussed above, your lender will check your credit history before they decide to give you a loan.
-Most lenders use the ICB (Irish Credit Bureau), which keeps files on individual borrowers.
+Most lenders use the ICB (Irish Credit Bureau) or the new Central Bank CCR (Central Credit Register), which keep files on individual borrowers.

 You may be refused a mortgage if:

-Your bank statements do not show that you can save or manage your money.
+- Financial history: You may be refused if your bank statements do not show that you can save or manage your money.

 - Clearance: If the house you want to buy has not been approved by a valuer this could prove to be another obstacle.
 This could happen because the valuer thinks the property is overpriced.

 Preparing to apply for your mortgage?
 Make sure to check out our other mortgage guides to make sure you are totally in the know throughout the process: